ConnorDonegan/connordonegan.github.io/_posts/2025-06-22-true-models.markdown

 Now whether Shaikh has thought through the implications of real competition correctly or not is important but beside the point here.
 No one will mistake his theory for a consensus viewpoint, but that also is beside the point.
 Perhaps it a stretch but my point is simply that Shaikh's methodology is an example of a theory from the social sciences that resembles some of the interesting points raised by Franklin (and by others in the realist tradition).

 Although a realist philosophy of mathematics could never, I don't think, provide all the required ingredients for a realist philosophy of social science, I still find Franklin's ideas insightful and provocative.
 Franklin has already written his own book on science and truth, titled <em>What Science Knows: And How It Knows It</em>.
-I have not yet read it but I look forward it.
+I have not yet read it but I look forward to it.

 ### References